The Clinical Embalming Experience

 Certified Training & Resume Building Work

-On Campus, we complete over 600 embalming cases a year, allowing our students tp gain extensive knowledge of the process with real hands-on work.
+On Campus, we care for over 600 decedents a year, allowing our students to gain extensive knowledge of the process with real hands-on work.

-Each of our student teams of three to five students completes their 20 cases within our four-station embalming facility.
+Each of our student teams of three to five students completes their 20 embalmings, surpassing the standards set by the American Board of Funeral Service Education, within our four-station embalming facility.

-Online students have the option of completing their 20 clinical embalming requirements with a funeral home they are affiliated with near their home or, if close by, may join one of our campus teams and follow their rotation schedule.
+Online students are required to become affiliated with a local funeral home of their choosing.
+They have the option of completing their 20 clinical embalming requirements with a funeral home they are affiliated with near their home or, if close by, may join one of our campus teams and follow their rotation schedule.

 What's The Learning Experience Like?